-I am happily married with two sons, born in 2012 and 2014.
-We have two dogs, Nano and Tera, who were named after mathematical prefixes.
-We are members of Clearnote Church of Bloomington.
+I am happily married with two sons, born in 2012 and 2014, along with one dog named Nano.
+We are members of Trinity Reformed Church of Bloomington.
 I graduated from Grace Baptist Academy in Angola, Indiana in 1992, survived cancer in 1997, graduated from Indiana University in 1998 and got married in 2001.

 I have been active in local politics for some time going back to my college days.
 I have volunteered for a number of organizations, including serving on the board of Christian Citizens For Life.

 Politically, I am a philosophical libertarian who identifies with the Republican Party.
 I believe the government that governs least governs best, that taxes are too high, and unless someone’s actions cause harm to someone else, government should generally allow people to live as they please.
 More specifically:

 I am pro-life.
 Government needs to criminalize abortion, which has killed over 59 million unborn children since 1973.
 Human life is not ours to experiment on and human life is not ours to take at either end of the cycle of life.
 I believe this is the most important moral issue of our time.